nus-cs2113-AY2122S2/ip/docs/README.md

 ## Features

 ### Important things to note
-- Words in full upper case (eg DESCRIPTION) refer to required parameters in the command.
+- Words in full upper case (e.g. DESCRIPTION) refer to required parameters in the command.
 - Missing these parameters may cause unintended function.
 - Examples will show the example command followed by its output on the CLI.